rpowelll/rpowelll.github.com/_posts/2014-03-02-hacking-on-atom.markdown

 ---

 To say I'm impressed with Atom would be a gross understatement.
 The ease with which significant new functionality can be added to the editor puts it leagues ahead of the competition.
-I've started using Atom as my default text editor for non-iOS projects andI can't wait to see how it grows and devlops in the future.
+I've started using Atom as my default text editor for non-iOS projects and I can't wait to see how it grows and develops in the future.